 The department offers four ways to explore anthropology: (1) an 11-unit major; (2) a 6-unit correlate (minor); (3) an 11-unit interdepartmental geography-anthropology major; and (4) a 6-unit interdepartmental Biology and Culture correlate (minor).
-Students often double major in ANTH and Cognitive Science, Film, Latin American and Latinx Studies, Philosophy, Psychology, or Urban Studies.
+Students often double major in ANTH and Cognitive Science, Film, Latin American and Latinx Studies, Philosophy, Psychological Science, or Urban Studies.
 Double majors with languages such as Japanese and Russian are also common.

 Anthropology courses are often cross-listed with Africana Studies, American Studies, Asian Studies, Environmental Studies, Latin American and Latinx Studies, Media Studies, Urban Studies, and Women, Feminist, and Queer Studies.

 A central concern of anthropologists is the application of knowledge to the solution of human problems.
 Historically, anthropologists in the United States have been trained in one of four subdisciplines: sociocultural anthropology, linguistic anthropology, biological anthropology, and archaeology.
 Vassar Anthropology is a four-field department with professors who specialize in each.